German industry warns against "spiral of protectionism" after U.S. tariffs

-BERLIN (Reuters) - Four German industry groups on Friday warned against a “spiral of protectionism” after U.S. President Donald Trump’s imposition of tariffs on steel and aluminium, urging the government and the European Union to remain committed to free trade.
+BERLIN, March 9 (Reuters) - Four German industry groups on Friday warned against a “spiral of protectionism” after U.S. President Donal Trump’s imposition of tariffs on steel and aluminum, urging the government and the European Union to remain committed to free trade.

 The DIHK trade group, BDA employers association, BDI industry group and German Confederation of Skilled Crafts (ZDH) also raised concerns about German domestic policy issues in a joint statement issued after a meeting in Munich.